panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

 Within the pod, we define a container named `mycontainer`.
 It uses the Docker image `panchanandevops/myexpress:v0.1.0`, has resource limits for memory and CPU, and exposes port `3000`.

 ### Service
-Let's break down the  Kubernetes Service YAML file in a clear and user-friendly way:
+Let's break down the Kubernetes Service YAML file in a clear and simple way:

 #### API Version and Kind:
 ```yaml